‘Rust’ shooting: What we’ve learned from new bodycam video - NewsBreak

 Rehearsal video shows Baldwin handle gun

 Police released clips from the film showing Baldwin remove a gun from his coat and point it just off-camera.
 It’s unclear if this is the same gun involved in the shooting, but it is not from the same day.
-Investigators and witnesses said the gun went off when rehearsing a similar scene.Alec and Hilaria Baldwin are expecting their 7th child
+Investigators and witnesses said the gun went off when rehearsing a similar scene.Will Elon Musk restore Trump’s Twitter account?

 Baldwin has said he did not pull the trigger and the gun fired on its own.